McCain Family Will Support Biden’s Run For President

 In the 2008 presidential campaign, Biden was the Democratic candidate for vice president while McCain was the Republican nominee for president.
 In the vice presidential debate against Sarah Palin, Biden frequently praised John McCain as a person while criticizing his political stances.

-“It was two Mondays ago John McCain said at 9 o’clock in the morning that the fundamentals of the economy were strong,” Biden said in the debate, per a New York Times transcript, as the debate was held in the midst of the 2008 economic meltdown.
+“It was two Mondays ago John McCain said at 9 o’clock in the morning that the fundamentals of the economy were strong,” Biden said in the debate, per a transcript via The New York Times, as the debate was held in the midst of the 2008 economic meltdown.
 “That doesn’t make John McCain a bad guy, but it does point out he’s out of touch.
 Those folks on the sidelines knew that two months ago.”